DragonSenses/visionize/architectural-decision-log.md

 ```sh
 pg_isready -d DATABASE_NAME -h HOST_NAME -p PORT_NUMBER -U DATABASE_USER
 ```

+##### **Important** Connection URL for PostgreSQL must percentage-encode special characters!

+For MySQL, PostgreSQL and CockroachDB you must [percentage-encode special characters](https://developer.mozilla.org/en-US/docs/Glossary/percent-encoding) in any part of your connection URL - including passwords.
+For example, `p@$$w0rd` becomes `p%40%24%24w0rd`.

+For Microsoft SQL Server, you must escape special characters in any part of your connection string.

 ##### Find connection URI string with database tool like pgAdmin